Running AWS Foundational Security Best Practices with CloudQuery Policies

 The new AWS Foundational Security Best Practices CloudQuery policy gives you a powerful way to automate, customize, codify, and run your cloud security & compliance continuously with HCL and SQL.

-Please follow the Getting Started documentation on how to install cloudquery, and
+Please follow the quickstart guide to install CloudQuery, and

 fetch your AWS configuration into a PostgreSQL database.